|Nutrition Facts (per serving)|

-- Optional: 1 to 2 tsp. cornstarch
+- 1 to 2 teaspoons cornstarch, optional

-- 3 tablespoons chopped fresh flat-leaf parsley
+- 3 tablespoons flat-leaf parsley (fresh, chopped)

-- 1 large clove garlic (minced)
+- 1 large clove garlic, minced

-- Add the butter and olive oil to the pot over medium-high heat, When the butter has stopped foaming, add the venison shanks two at a time, and brown them on all sides.
+Add the butter and olive oil to the pot over medium-high heat, When the butter has stopped foaming, add the venison shanks two at a time, and brown them on all sides.
 Transfer the browned shanks to a platter.

-- Reduce heat to medium, and sauté the chopped onion until golden brown, adding a little more butter and olive oil or both if necessary.
+Reduce heat to medium, and sauté the chopped onion until golden brown, adding a little more butter and olive oil or both if necessary.

-- Stir in the red wine and deglaze the pot by scraping up the crusty bits with a wooden spoon or spatula.
-Add the tomatoes, beef broth, bay leaves, and thyme to pot.
+Stir in the red wine and deglaze the pot by scraping up the crusty bits with a wooden spoon or spatula.
+Add the tomatoes, beef broth, bay leaves, and thyme to the pot.
 Return the browned shanks to the pot along with any juices that have accumulated on the platter.

-- When the osso buco is tender, remove the shanks from the pot to a warm platter.
+When the osso buco is tender, remove the shanks from the pot to a warm platter.
 Put the pot on the stovetop over high heat and bring the pan juices to a boil.
 Allow them to reduce by half, about 5 minutes.

-- If you want a thicker sauce, mix equal parts cornstarch and water in a small bowl, then whisk into the sauce.
+If you want a thicker sauce, mix equal parts cornstarch and water in a small bowl, then whisk into the sauce.
 You can also mix softened butter and flour together, and add it to the boiling sauce.

 Mix the parsley, 1 clove minced garlic, and lemon zest in a small bowl.
 Place the osso buco on a serving platter, topped with sauce and several sprinkles of the gremolata.